Statutes and By-laws

 4.1 An eligible organization is defined as one involved in cultural, social, and/or natural sciences and technology, as well as other disciplines relevant to the objectives of the SCA.

-Article 5: Organization
+Article 5: Annual Conference

 Article 6: General Assembly

-6.2 The General Assembly shall be composed of designated representatives from each of the SCA countries, who must come from any of no more than three member organizations of the SCA in the country.
+6.2 The Assembly shall be composed of designated representatives from each of the member organizations.

-6.3 The Council at its biennial General Assembly shall:
+6.3 The Council at the Assembly shall:

 b approve the amendments of the Statutes and By-laws;